 We are also using telemetry.
 Thanks to Beth Herr, former Program Administrator, Conservation, at Westchester County Dept. of Parks, Recreation and Conservation, we borrowed a couple of transmitters and a receiver.
 We were very lucky to find Turtle #25 on October 19, 2009 and attach a transmitter.
 We now have our own receiver and transmitters.

 The overall goals of this program are twofold: 1) Establish the range of our turtle population and monitor the activity within it.
 2) Establish public awareness of these turtles and their habits, and the need to protect their habitats.
 Oh, threefold: Fun!
 What can be nicer than finding one of these lovely creatures and identifying it, or more satisfying than roaming around on a late spring night and finding a female laying her eggs?
 Unlike many turtle monitoring programs, our turtles are not confined.
 There are no boundaries.
 We just try to observe them wherever they are.

 We hold an annual "Turtle Day" in May, sponsored by the Wallkill Valley Land Trust, during which residents are invited to come help us look for and identify turtles.
-Up to thirty three volunteers have found three turtles in 2008, five in 2009, two in 2010, seven in 2011, nine in 2012, and ten in 2013.
+Volunteers have found three turtles in 2008, five in 2009, two in 2010, seven in 2011, nine in 2012, and ten in 2013, three in 2014, three in 2015, two in 2016.
 This is fun for the attendees and very helpful to us!
-Our next Turtle Day will be May 10, 2014.
+Our next Turtle Day will be May 13, 2017.

 # individual turtles found 2010: 43; 2011: 53; 2012: 66; 2013 70 plus 7 hatchlings; 2014; 82

 # repeaters in 2010: 14 2011: 24 2012: 35 2013: 22 2014: 19 2015: 22